-We’ve put together this page of frequently asked questions about The Real Uganda’s programs and procedures for volunteering in Uganda.
+We’ve put together this page of Frequently Asked Questions about The Real Uganda’s programs and procedures for volunteering and travelling in Uganda.

 If you don’t find what you’re looking for, please contact us.

-2. Is Uganda a safe country for volunteers?
+Is Uganda a safe country for international volunteers?

 Further, when you are volunteering, you are hosted by the entire community.
 You are welcomed and protected in ways regular tourists are not.

-You are requested to visit a travel clinic for recommended vaccinations and you must take a malaria prophylaxis while volunteering.
+Before arrival to Uganda, volunteers are requested to visit a travel clinic for recommended vaccinations and must take a malaria prophylaxis while volunteering.
 Mosquito nets are provided at all our volunteer placements.

-3. Do I need a visa to volunteer in Uganda?
+do i need a visa to volunteer in Uganda

 All travelers and volunteers staying less than 12 weeks require a Ugandan tourist visa.
 The cost is $50USD and must be obtained online before arrival.

-Our partners do community-based work in the areas of:
+Our partners do locally-led, community-based work in the areas of:

 All placements begin on the 1st and 15th of every month and last from 2 to 12 weeks.